nicholsons/comp0035-2024-tutorials/activities/week6/6-5-wireframes.md

 ![Paralympics app wireframes](../img/wireframe-para-quiz.png)

 Draw your own wireframes for the student user stories related to taking a quiz and saving their score.
-There is a [basic wireframe PowerPoint file](wireframes.pptx) in the week 6 folder.
+There is a [basic wireframe PowerPoint file](../files/wireframes.pptx) in the '/activities/files' folder.

 Do your wireframes highlight any new user stories that need to be added?
 Or any constraints that need to be added to the existing user stories?